Updated on March 21, 2016 with the 2014 research:

 Who is your target market?
 Often when I ask clients that question, they reply with “All wine drinkers.”
-The problem with that thought process is that there are actually different segments inside the wine drinking population.
+The problem with that thought process is that there are six different segments inside the wine drinking population.
 Paying attention to who exactly your customers are, will help you create marketing campaigns that precisely target your niche.

 For example, if your top wine buyers are “Image Seekers” they will check restaurant wine lists before they dine out so they can research wine scores online.
 If you want to appeal to this audience, make sure you reference outside reviews and wine scores on your website.
 Plus, know that Image Seekers are greatly influenced by packaging and design.